Death by sawing: Ancient Rome

+The Twelve Tables

 Promulgated about 451 BC, the Twelve Tables is the oldest extant law code for the Romans.
 Aulus Gellius, whose work "Attic Nights" is partially preserved, states that death by the saw was mentioned for some offenses in the tables, but that the use of which was so infrequent that no one could remember ever having seen it done.
 Of the retained laws in the Twelve Tables, the following concerning how creditors should proceed with debtors is found in Table 3, article 6: "On the third market-day they [the creditors] shall cut pieces.
 If they shall have cut more or less [than their shares], it shall be with impunity."
 The translator notes the ambiguity of the original text, but says that later Roman writers understood this to mean that creditors were allowed to cut their shares from the body of the debtor.
 If true, that would constitute dismemberment, rather than sawing.